U.S. pauses use of J&J vaccine over rare blood clots, rollout delayed in Europe

 The FDA said there had been one reported death from the rare blood clotting condition among recipients of the J&J vaccine, while another person was in a critical condition.

-The White House said appointments to receive the J&J shot were being rescheduled across the country to the other vaccine options.
+The White House said appointments to receive the J&J shot were being rescheduled across the country to the other two authorized vaccines, and that there was enough supply of Pfizer and Moderna shots to hit President Joe Biden’s goal of administering 200 million shots during his first 100 days in office.

-“We have more than enough supply of Pfizer and Moderna vaccines to continue the current pace of about 3 million shots per day, and that puts us well on pace to meet the President’s goal of 200 million shots by his first 100 days in office,” White House COVID-19 coordinator Jeff Zients told a briefing.
+“There’s enough vaccine - that is basically 100% unquestionable - for every single, solitary American,” Biden told reporters.

 Graphic: U.S. COVID-19 vaccine doses administered, by type -